etragardh/hackwp/README.md

 I will create both exploits and payloads as I see fit but it would be very much appreciated if the community would help with that.

 >[!CAUTION]
+> Be careful when using HackWP
->Don't grant access to HackWP to any untrusted users since it might cause severe harm to you website.
-Any user really could potentially get full admin access to your page.
+> Any user really could potentially get full admin access to your website, server and other assets present on the same server.

 ## Usage